AvePoint/cloud-api/docs/elements/general/tenant/get-3rd-party-products-tenant-type.md

 # Retrieve Customer Tenant User Seats

-Use this API to retrieve the numbers of assigned and available user seats of customer's tenant.
+Use this API to retrieve the numbers of assigned and available user seats of the customer's tenant.

  ## Permission